Choose a platform

 The settings for the two database connections look something like

 The meaning of the various settings should be fairly obvious: they specify the machine and port-number of the postgresql server, the names of the two databases and the credentials for accessing the databases.
-In this scenario, you are responsible yourself for configuring postgresql with the necessary databases and users (with read and write permissions to the two databases), and also for initialising the two databases from the supplied schemas.

 Choose a JMS broker